lcsol/Route-Planning-Project/README.md

 # Route Planning Project

-This repo contains the starter code for the Route Planning project.
+This Project uses A* Search algorithm to search for the shortest path between two locations on the map.

 <img src="map.png" width="600" height="450" />